Label documents

 • Create labeling instructions: Your instructions should include examples for both the common and corner cases.
 Some tips:

 • Explain which fields should be annotated and how exactly to make labeling consistent.
 For example, when labeling "amount", specify whether the currency symbol should be labeled.
-If the labels are not consistent, then processor quality will be reduced.
+If the labels are not consistent, then processor quality is reduced.

 • Label all occurrences of an entity, even if the label type is REQUIRED_ONCE or OPTIONAL_ONCE.
 For example, if invoice_id appears two times in the doc, label all occurrences of them.